tobydriscoll/markdown-cv/index.md

  T. A. Driscoll and L. N. Trefethen.
 Numerical construction of conformal maps.
 Appendix to *Fundamentals of Complex Analysis with Applications to Engineering, Science, and Mathematics*, 3rd edition, by E. D. Saff and A. D. Snider, Prentice Hall.

 ### Journal articles

+`2024`
+[65] Q. Chen, T. A. Driscoll, and R. J. Braun, "Evaporation-driven tear film thinning and breakup in two space dimensions," Journal of Engineering Math, vol. 149, article no. 5, 2024.
+DOI: 10.1007/s10665-024-10407-6.

+[64] T. A. Driscoll, Y. Nakatsukasa, and L. N. Trefethen, "AAA rational approximation on a continuum," SIAM Journal on Scientific Computing, vol. 46, issue 2.
+DOI: 10.1137/23m1570508.

 `2023`
 [63] T. A. Driscoll et al., “Fitting ODE models of tear film breakup,” Modeling and Artificial Intelligence in Ophthalmology, vol. 5, no. 1, pp. 1–36, Sep.
 2023, doi: 10.35119/maio.v5i1.128.